 November 5 – November 29

 The Basic Sea Lion Internship at Audubon Zoo in New Orleans, Louisiana is designed for college students or recent college graduates who are interested in a career in marine mammal training.
 Our interns work side-by-side with experienced marine mammal trainers and educators.
 Interns will be exposed to all aspects of the daily care and training of California sea lions.
-We are currently seeking interns for our summer internship that will run from November/December to February/March.
+We are currently seeking interns for our winter internship that will run from November/December to February/March.
 For qualified, hard-working candidates there is the opportunity to take part in the Advanced Sea Lion Internship following the completion of the Basic requirements.

 The Audubon Zoo is currently accepting applications for a zookeeper internship program in their African Savanna section for the Fall session (Aug/Sept-Nov/Dec).
 During the course of this internship candidates will be given the exciting opportunity to work alongside some of the most profound species the African savanna has to offer and then some!
 The section currently includes: Southern white rhinos, red river hogs, zebra, wildebeest, guanacos, maned wolves, giant anteaters, giraffe (Reticulated and Rothschild), African painted dogs (including 10 adorable pups!), eland, and gazelle.
 This internship will not only provide valuable hands on experience in exotic animal husbandry, but will also teach the importance of record keeping, training, conservation and exhibit maintenance.
 Individuals will also be given the opportunity to perform informal public presentations in order to educate our guests on our animal’s natural histories as well as conservation initiatives.

 Gulf United for Lasting Fisheries (G.U.L.F.) is Audubon Nature Institute’s sustainable seafood program.
 G.U.L.F. is seeking an intern to assist with our work with the seafood industry in Louisiana.